Clinical Trial phases

 This does not mean that we have no idea if it is safe or effective.
 Before a Clinical Trial is done, there have been many Research Trials involving animals.
 There must also be logical reasons to think that the drug will work in humans.
-The U.S. Food and Drug Administration (FDA) has strict standards that must be met before a clinical trial can enroll patients.
+The U.S. Food and Drug Administration (FDA) and the EMA (European Medicines Agency) have strict standards that must be met before a clinical trial can enroll patients.

 Clinical trials are classified into 4 types or Phases.
 Each Phase addresses certain questions.

 Phase 0: Exploration

 - A few small doses of a new drug in a very small number of patients.

 - How do cells in the human body respond?

 - Not expected to benefit the patient.
 Might help others in the future.

 - Small number of patients

 - Safety is the main concern.
 This is usually the first time the treatment has been used in people.
 But it might benefit the patient.

 - Best dose?